 December 2015: Launched Vision Zero Canada.
-An organic outgrowth of my Slow Ottawa project, this is a registered non-profit advocating for the elimination of traffic deaths and serious injuries across Canada.
-Here is the plan.
-Here is the Twitter feed.
-When resources permit I will put together a full web site.
+An organic outgrowth of the Slow Ottawa project, this is a registered non-profit advocating for the elimination of traffic deaths and serious injuries across Canada.
+Here is the Twitter feed, which garnered about 4,000 followers in the first two years.
+Here is the bike sticker multipack, which is part of far more elaborate agitprop campaign.

 October 2015: Getting closer to putting design producer on my business card as I take on the role of Principal Researcher, Knowledge Design at the Hybrid Publishing Group.
 These are the people I worked with on the production of the Hybrid Media Player, a dashboard that syncs a low-res video of my McLuhan centenary lecture (Berlin, 2011) with the corresponding ‘slide deck’ and transcription.
-In addition to further developing that interface we are actively pursuing digital archive / digital humanities projects.
+If that site is down, please accept my apologies.
+It happens with these little experiments.

 Launched in May 2015, smallmuseums.ca, provides a range of services and products to small museum and heritage sites throughout Canada.
 The main focus so far has been in developing the product line and in getting the products into locations to which one can donate additional stock.
 Click on the image below to visit the online store.